Up and About: Things to do this weekend

 Dance

-Kompa Dance Beginner Classes: Fluid Studio, February 18, from 5 pm.
-This is an introductory course for students who have little or no experience in dancing Kompa.
+Nairobi Kizomba Sensação: PrideInn Azure Hotel Nairobi, February 24th - 26th.
+A three-day event where participants can immerse themselves in Kizomba, Semba and Afro music and dance.

-Salsa Introductory Classes: Fluid Studio, February 20 at 7 pm.
-This is an introductory course for students who have little or no experience in dancing salsa.
+Lawyers Hub Dance Classes: Lawyers Hub Kenya, February 25.
+Join to learn some African dance moves, boost your fitness, have fun and relax your mind.

-Kizomba Dance Classes: Artcaffe Britam Tower, Upper Hill, until July 28.
+Kizomba Dance Classes: Artcaffe Britam Tower, Upper Hill, February 28 from 6pm.
 An introductory course for individuals who have little or no experience in dancing Kizomba.

 Film